djay/covidthailand/README.md

 ## Cases by Where Tested
 ![Source of Confirmed Cases](https://github.com/djay/covidthailand/wiki/cases_types_2.png)
  - [Source of Confirmed Cases: 2020-2021](https://github.com/djay/covidthailand/wiki/cases_types_all.png)
-- Contact tracing normally counts as a "Walkin"
+- Contact tracing normally counts as a "Walk-in"
 - Proactive tests are normally done at specific high risk locations or places of known cases, rather than random sampling (but it's possible random sampling may also be included).
 - Sources: [CCSA Daily Briefing](#dl-briefings),
   [MOPH daily situation report](#dl-situation-reports)